eugene-zuban/design-patterns/code/Strategy/Readme.md

 ##Strategy Design Pattern

-Strategy pattern lets client (Composition) to use different algorithms through the same interface (Strategy).
+Strategy pattern lets a client to use different algorithms through the same interface (Strategy) and gives ability to change the algorithms based on client's needs.

 ###Classes description

-* `FormatterInterface` an interface declares the `formatMessage` method.
-* `Formatter` is a Strategy (Compositor).
+* `Formatter` is our Strategy.
 Abstract class declares a common method for doing formatting a message.
 * `MmsFormatter`, `SmsFormatter` and `EmailFormatter` are ConcreteStrategy.
-Implements the formatting algorithms using the Strategy interface.
+Implement different formatting algorithms.
 * `Message` class represents a Context (Composition).
-Stores a message and uses one of the ConcreteStrategy for formatting it.
+Stores the message and uses one of the `ConcreteStrategy` for formatting it.

 ### Short description

-With the Strategy design Pattern we can use the same interface (declared in the `Formatter` class) for doing different formatting message using one of the formatters: MmsFormatter, SmsFormatter or EmailFormatter.
+With Strategy pattern, we give the client ability to choose a different strategy (algorithm) using the same interface.
+Client needs to choose which algorithm to use in a particular case.
+Different algorithms are different Concreate Strategies: `MmsFormatter`, `EmailFormatter` and `SmsFormatter`.

-If we need to add a new formatter we don't need to change a client or context class (`Message`), we just add a new ConcreteStrategy Class implementing a new Formatter.
+If we need to add a new formatter (algorithm), we don't need to change the client's communication code or our Context class (`Message`), we just need to add a new ConcreteStrategy Class implementing the new algorithm and select it by the client.

 ### Plain description

-When we want to use a different algorithm for a specific situation we can select the algorithm by doing `if` or `switch` statement.
+When we want to use a different algorithm for a particular situation, we can select the algorithm using `if` or `switch` statement.

-By doing that we will create a more complicated code structure and every time when we need to add a new algorithms we have to change the client's code.
-With Strategy pattern we can separate the context from algorithms realization, and we can easily chose what algorithm to use in a different situation with current context.
+By doing that we will create a more complicated code and whenever we need to add new algorithms we have to change the client's code.
+With Strategy pattern, we can separate the context from algorithms realization, and we can quickly choose what algorithm to use in a different situation with the current environment/context.

-In this example we use a Message object as a context, and one of the Formatters as its message formatter.
-Strategy pattern allows to switch/use a different formatter algorithms without changing/modifying the `Message` class.
-While creating a Message object we specify what a formatter algorithm to use.
+In this example, we use the `Message` object as our Context and one of the Formatters as its message formatting algorithm.
+Strategy pattern allows us to switch/use different formatter algorithms without changing the `Message` class.
+When creating a new Message object we are specifying what formatting algorithm to use.

 ### More information about the Strategy pattern